-37. The fo ollowing statements explains when value added tax (VAT) is due and payable EXCEPT, · А. when the goods are manufactured and packed ready for distribution В. when goods or services are supplied to the purchaser C. when an invoice is issued in respect of the supply D. when part or full payment for the supply is made (2 marks) 38.
-The fo bllowing are rights of commissioner of VAT, EXCEPT .
-A. to expect that information obtained in the course of duty be treated in confidence В. to demand security from any taxable person for the unpaid tax С. to retain books of accounts for a period long enough for him to complete his examination D. to take samples of goods of a taxable person without payment (2 marks) 39. f the following measures are used by the customs and excise duty departments of your country to prevent A. ing, EXCEPT establishment of the advisory committee to recommend to the minister the imposition of anti dumning or countervailing measures on investigated products imported into the country dumping of В. prohibition and restriction of all imports as per the law in force from time to time C. pre-shipment and pre-verification of exports done by qualified and reputable inspection firms and institutions of regular off-shore inspections D. collusion between customs officers and importers are policed strictly and heavily (2 marks) 0.
-The fo blowing instruments are not chargeable to stamp duty, EXCEPT А. instrument of divorce В. letter of allotment of shares С. mortgage agreements D. acknowledgement of debt (2 marks) 1.
-Whicl n one of the following statements is NOT a function of the directorate of customs?
-(2 marks) А. Administration of the common external tariff ~0 В. Enforcement of the customs law W.CL C. Training in customs related matters An D. Prosecuting who contravenes customs rules (2 marks) 2.
-Whicl n one of the following goods are NOT subject to pre-shipment inspection? А. Used motor vehicles В. New motor vehicles C. Refrigerator, refrigeration equipment and air conditioners D. Pharmaceutical, medical, dental and veterinary consumables (2 marks) 3.
-Whicl n one of the following statements is NOT an effect of incidence of taxes on imports in an economy? А. Improves balance of payment position B. Makes exports more expensive and unattractive C. Worsens balance of payment D. Kills local industries as there is no market for the local produce (2 marks) 4.
-Whicl invoic n one of the following information is not required to be included on eTIMS valid value added tax (VAT) А. The customer's PIN number В. The invoice number C. Terms of payment D. A description of the goods supplied (2 marks) 5.
-An ol pjection to a tax decision of the commissioner of domestic taxes must be done within a period no t exceeding A. 30 days В. 14 days C. 21 days Л 60 days (2 marks)
+37. The following statements explains when value added tax (VAT) is due and payable EXCEPT , A. when the goods are manufactured and packed ready for distribution B. when goods or services are supplied to the purchaser C. when an invoice is issued in respect of the supply D. when part or full payment for the supply is made (2 marks) Ъ. when part of rail payment for the supply is made (2 marks) 38.
+The f ollowing are rights of commissioner of VAT, EXCEPT A. to expect that information obtained in the course of duty be treated in confidence В. to demand security from any taxable person for the unpaid tax C. to retain books of accounts for a period long enough for him to complete his examination D. to take samples of goods of a taxable person without payment (2 marks) 39. f the following measures are used by the customs and excise duty departments of your country ing, EXCEPT to prevent A. establishment of the advisory committee to recommend to the minister the imposition of antic lumping or countervailing measures on investigated products imported into the country B. prohibition and restriction of all imports as per the law in force from time to time C. pre-shipment and pre-verification of exports done by qualified and reputable inspection firms and institutions of regular off-shore inspections D. collusion between customs officers and importers are policed strictly and heavily nenalised Ъ. contasion between easterns officers and importers are poneed saretry and nearing (2 marks) 40.
+The f ollowing instruments are not chargeable to stamp duty, EXCEPT то.
+A. instrument of divorce letter of allotment of shares B. C. mortgage agreements (2 1 ) D. acknowledgement of debt (2 marks) 41.
+Whic h one of the following statements is NOT a function of the directorate of customs?
+A. Administration of the common external tariff ્તું В. Enforcement of the customs law (2 montes) C. Training in customs related matters NAME.
+(2 D. Prosecuting who contravenes customs rules (2 marks) 42.
+Whic h one of the following goods are NOT subject to pre-shipment inspection?
+A. Used motor vehicles B. New motor vehicles C. Refrigerator, refrigeration equipment and air conditioners D. Pharmaceutical, medical, dental and veterinary consumables (2 marks) 43.
+Whic h one of the following statements is NOT an effect of incidence of taxes on imports in an economy?
+45. Improves balance of payment position A. В. Makes exports more expensive and unattractive C. Worsens balance of payment (2 1 ) D. Kills local industries as there is no market for the local produce (2 marks) 44.
+Which h one of the following information is not required to be included on eTIMS valid value added ee? tax (VAT) A. The customer's PIN number B. The invoice number C. Terms of payment D. A description of the goods supplied (2 marks) 45.
+An ol ojection to a tax decision of the commissioner of domestic taxes must be done within a period not exceeding 30 days В. 14 days Б. С. · 21 days ()1- \ D. 60 days (2 marks)